Rualito/Qiskit-One-Zero/README.md

 ### Repo Description

-The repository contains the solutions to the proposed challenges and a lesson on Quantum Key Destribution.
+The repository contains the solutions of the proposed challenges and a lesson on Quantum Key Destribution meant for undergratue students.
 The lesson consists of a jupyter notebook that contains a hands-on tutorial and exercises on the topic and slides that introduce QKD in a lecture format.

 ### Prerequisite